 As a registered member of the BACP, I adhere to its ethical framework.

-As well as my private practice, I volunteer at The Fountain Centre which is a hospital-based charity supporting cancer patients, their families and their carers.
+As well as my private practice, until recently, I volunteered at The Fountain Centre which is a hospital-based charity supporting cancer patients, their families and their carers.
 This work has strengthened my belief in the way in which therapeutic relationships can sustain, support and promote healing and balance at difficult times.
 It has given me a huge respect for the way in which people face illness and death and a real interest in working with people coming to terms with illness, death and grief.

 British Association for Counselling & Psychotherapy